Kingcitaldo125/SDL2Boilerplate/README.md

 ## License

-PySnake is licensed under the Apache 2 license.
+SDL2Boilerplate is licensed under the Apache 2 license.
 See the [LICENSE](https://github.com/Kingcitaldo125/PySnake/blob/main/LICENSE) file for more details.